The infinitesimal and global Thurston geometry of Teichm{\"u}ller space

-with equality on the left if and only if we have equality on the right. \end{corollary} The above proposition induces the embedding of a na\"ive ``dual'' to the curve complex as a subcomplex of $\mathbf{S}_x$.
+\end{corollary} The above corollary induces the embedding of a na\"ive ``dual'' to the curve complex as a subcomplex of $\mathbf{S}_x$.

-\begin{corollary}[{embedded dual curve complex, \cref{prop:embeddedccx}}] For every $x\in\teich(S)$, the convex stratification on $\mathbf{S}_x$ contains an ideal cell-complex $\mathbf{C}_x$ which is dual to the curve complex in the sense that \begin{itemize} \item the support $|\Gamma|$ for any projective multicurve $[\Gamma]\in\pml$ is assigned to the face $N_x([\Gamma])\subsetneq \mathbf{S}_x$; \item the subset-relation for cells in the curve complex inverts to the superset-relation for faces in $\mathbf{C}_x$; \item the dimension of each cell in the curve complex is equal to the codimension of its corresponding face in $\mathbf{C}_x$ as a subset of $\mathbf{S}_x$. \end{itemize} \end{corollary}
+\begin{corollary}[{embedded dual curve complex, \cref{prop:embeddedccx}}] For every $x\in\teich(S)$, the convex stratification of $\mathbf{S}_x$ contains a set $\mathbf{C}_x$ consisting of a subcollection of strata which is dual to the curve complex in the sense that \begin{itemize} \item the support $|\Gamma|$ of any projective multicurve $[\Gamma]\in\pml(S)$ is assigned to a face $N_x([\Gamma])\subsetneq \mathbf{S}_x$; \item the subset-relation for simplices in the curve complex corresponds, by the above assignment, to the superset-relation for faces in $\mathbf{C}_x$; \item the dimension of each simplex in the curve complex is equal to the codimension of its corresponding face in $\mathbf{C}_x$ as a subset of $\mathbf{S}_x$. \end{itemize} \end{corollary}

-This polytope-like convex geometry of $\mathbf{S}_x^*$ tells us that the Finsler structure of Thurston's metric is highly heterogeneous, lending further support for the infinitesimal rigidity of the Thurston metric.
+This polytope-like convex geometry of $\mathbf{S}_x^*$ and $\mathbf{S}_x$ tells us that the Finsler structure of Thurston's metric is highly heterogeneous, lending further support for the infinitesimal rigidity of the Thurston metric.